kdrkdrkdr/JK-VITS/README.md

 ```

 - Set configs.
-If you train with japanese dataset, refer [configs/ja.json](configs/ja.json)
+  * If you train with japanese dataset, refer [configs/ja.json](configs/ja.json)
-If you train with korean dataset, refer [configs/ko.json](configs/ko.json)
+  * If you train with korean dataset, refer [configs/ko.json](configs/ko.json)

+- You can download and use [pretrained_model](https://github.com/kdrkdrkdr/JK-VITS/releases).
+  * If you train with korean dataset, use korean_pretrained_dataset (Completed)
+  * If you train with japanese dataset, use japanese_pretrained_dataset (Work In Process)

 ---
 ## Training Exmaple
 ```sh
 python train.py -c configs/ft.json -m ft